 Adjacent to the Davis Field House is Veterans Memorial Stadium, which includes the Douglas Hawkins Press Box, home to a 10,000 square foot strength and conditioning center, state-of-the-art athletic training center, and Student-Athlete Academic Support Center as well as a Stadium Club and 29 private suites for fans to enjoy home football games.

-Next to Veterans Memorial Stadium is the soon-to-be newly renovated Riddle-Pace Field, home of the Trojans baseball team.
+Next to Veterans Memorial Stadium is the newly renovated Riddle-Pace Field, home of the Trojans baseball team.
 The facility includes the Lott Baseball Complex, which houses coach’s offices, locker rooms, meeting rooms and covered practice facilities.
-Recent stadium renovations included the addition of an artificial turf playing surface, a 30-foot wall in right field and a new scoreboard that includes video replay capabilities.
+The recent stadium renovations added chairback seating throughout the facility, the addition of an RBI Club down the first base line and coaches offices down the third base line.

 Other nearby facilities include the new Golf practice facility and clubhouse (2015), Troy Softball Complex (2014) and soccer/track complex.
 Also, the state-of-the-art Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.